makpluang/map_based_event_planner/README.md

 Now you can see above ,you are getting only _id of the person ,who added the checkpoint.
 You can hit below API for getting the complete info of the person who added the checkpoints

+# Explanations:

+Above API returning objects having 👇

+1. start locations added by you/user.
+2. end locations added by you/user.
+3. There are two checkpoints/waypoints created by admin.

+Now you need who added this checkpoint but you already know his user _id right?

 # So you can acess,who created this checkpoint by hitting the API :-